romland/xorzee/README.md

 - Would be nice to be able to use 'down-time' to containerize the h264 files (too much to ask for perhaps?)
 - be able to put overlay (timestamp?) on saved stream (not sure how costly this would be)
 - Change: Curently using deprecated @clusterws/cws (testing on 32bit arm72 -- no prebuilt uWs there)
+- Would be nice to remap fisheye live (it should be somewhat parallellizable and could go on GPU?)
+- For 'stream only when activity', use motion-stream for that ... or possibly bonjour?

 ## Misc notes for myself now